Alumni Awards

 Sister M. Aquinas Nimitz, O.P.
 Distinguished Service Award

-Established in 2006 in recognition of Sister M. Aquinas Nimitz’s 42 years of service to the university, this award honors those who have distinguished themselves through outstanding service, commitment and dedication to all members of the Dominican community.
+Established in 2006 in recognition of Sister M. Aquinas Nimitz’s 42 years of service to the university, this award honors our alumni's outstanding service, commitment, and dedication to all members of the Dominican community.

 • Amy Henkelman (2022)